RallyHereInteractive/unreal-plugins/Documentation/md/Reference/Session.md

 Revokes a specific session permission from a player.

 #### Parameters
-* `PlayerUuid` The unique player id who will receive the permission
+* `PlayerUuid` The unique player id who will lose the permission

-* `Permission` The permission this player will receive
+* `Permission` The permission this player will lose

 * `Delegate` Callback delegate for the update